 There are two kinds of CUGC (annual) memberships:

 As a CUGC member you pay 60% of CGC soaring fees with the first 10 minutes being free.
-Winch launches are 90% of the CGC fee, but also include 10 minutes of free flying.
-Aerotows are charged at CGC rates.
+Winch launches are 90% of the CGC fee, while aerotows are charged at full CGC rates.
 CGC’s flying fees can be found on their website.
 Moreover, you have access to our own glider CU (ASW 19b, single seater) at £9 per hour.